-If you or a loved one are facing a serious illness, you may have heard the term ‘palliative care’.
+If you or a loved one are facing a serious illness, you may have heard the term ‘palliative care‘.
 This form of elderly care can sometimes be confused with other sectors of care.
-Therefore, Stanfield Nursing Home has put together a guide outlining what palliative care is, with some common questions answered.
+At Stanfield Nursing Home, we provide rest-of-life care in nursing homes, focusing on comfort, dignity, and support during challenging times.
+To help clarify, we have put together a guide outlining what palliative care is, with some common questions answered.

 What is palliative care and what does it involve?